zepedropaixao/zepedropaixao.github.io/projects/meta_prg/index.md

 We did an in-depth analysis of their platform and decided not to leverage it and instead build a new one from scratch as it had some limitations that were blockers for us:
 - it was built outside of our internal network, meaning we would not be able to source insights directly without exporting them outside of intern (security risk for us)
 - each template could only be used to generate one report type (their approach didn't allow to dynamically adding / removing slides according to the report)
-- the system was designed to scale with their team, as they had an extensive contractor team available to manually produce each new report (instead of leveraging other engineering teams to add reports) - so it wasn't built in a way that other engineers could leverage
+- the system was designed to scale with their team, as they had an extensive contractor team available to manually produce each new report (instead of leveraging other internal engineering teams to add reports) - so it wasn't built in a way that other engineers could leverage
-- they way they were sourcing data was hardcoded, meaning for each new report an engineer had to code sourcing all the data all over again, even if from the same data sources
+- the way they were sourcing data was hardcoded, meaning for each new report an engineer had to code sourcing all the data all over again, even if from the same data sources

+We wanted to build a platform system that:
+- would enable us to scale by leveraging other teams work (business engineering teams adding reports)
+- would enable everyone to avoid repeating the same work all over again (templates and "data providers" that are reusable in other reports)
+- that would live in our internal network so we could source internal data sources directly without externalizing any data

+This is how Partner Reports was born.

 # My contribution to Partner Reports

-As one of the first 3 volunteers on this project, I took part in defining how it would be setup.
+As one of the first 3 volunteers on this project, I got to help define how it would be setup.
 Besides taking part in all major engineering decisions across the board, I ended up originally owning the exporter layer which I will detail further bellow.
 Throughout the evolution of the project, because I was interacting directly with new teams onboarding onto Partner Reports, I ended up owning all the scope of the project and became the de-facto tech-lead and go-to person for it.

 Besides the technical responsibilities, I also detailed a thorough onboarding guide wiki for new teams / developers to use.
 I then used it to on-board new hires of our own team, to be able to understand which parts were more prone to questions to improve the wiki itself.